Updated on January 6, 2021 by Asher Fergusson

 Layering is key when dressing for a day of snowboarding.
 Start with your base layers of thermal underwear and a synthetic long sleeve shirt.
 Your mid-layer is your insulating layer.
 It should be a soft-shell (or fleece) jacket or pullover.
 Your next layer is your protective layer including your snow pants.
 They should be waterproof, and wind resistant.
 Make sure you wear your waterproof socks, and maybe tuck an extra pair into your snowboard bag in case water or snow gets inside your socks.
 Gloves are very important as well.
 Don’t forget your goggles, buff and any other accessories you want to wear.

-What NOT to brings snowboarding:
+What NOT to brings Snowboarding

-2) Cotton clothing or socks – Cotton absorbs water and sweat easily, and then takes forever to dry.
+Cotton absorbs water and sweat easily, and then takes forever to dry.
 In freezing temperatures this is highly dangerous, and even puts you at risk for hypothermia.
 Opt for synthetic fabrics that are marketed as quick-dry or sweat-wicking.

-3) Dressy clothes – Ski towns are very laid back.
+Ski towns are very laid back.
 After skiing or snowboarding most people go out for dinner or a beer in their ski clothes!
 If you’re in a nicer place like Aspen, CO, though, and are planning on having a fancier night out, go ahead and bring some nicer clothes.

-5) Lots of electronics – Definitely bring your camera, GoPro and iPhone, but possibly consider taking this trip as on opportunity to disconnect.
+Definitely bring your camera, GoPro and iPhone, but possibly consider taking this trip as on opportunity to disconnect.
 Leave the computer and tablet behind!

-1) Should I bring my own gear or rent?
+• 1.
+Should I bring my own gear or rent?

 If you have your own gear, by all means bring it (especially if you’re driving and have the space)!
 If not, or if it’s more economical to just rent your gear there, opt for that instead.
 Research prices for your specific destination online before deciding one way or another.